fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 Assuming you do a fresh install of git, you will be asked questions over questions.
 The most you left unchanged.
 The one I recommend is the dealing with line endings.
 You know all the odd uses of LF and CR.
 _git_ offers to alter this while dealing with your files.
 I recommend not.
-Just "Check in as is, check out as is" while installing _git for windows_.
+Just _Check in as is, check out as is_ while installing _git for windows_.
 This will keep your files, and any modern editor or WEB UI will not care anyway.
 If you missed on install - just install again.
+**If you have an issue with CRLF/LF so that you will get odd commits due to changing line endings, see [Fixing line endings](#fixing-line-endings).**

 Do not forget to set up username, email and a ssh key.
 The following script sets up git and creates the key.
 It will copy the public key to _clipboard_ too - ready to paste into github.
 Anyway, you allways can copy the contents of `~/.ssh/id_rsa.pub`.